ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Methodology

 Events initially consist of 24-dimensional vectors encoding the four-momenta of all involved particles ($p_\gamma^\mu, p_1^\mu, p_2^\mu, \pi^\pm$) and derived variables ($t, M_{\pi\pi}, \cos\theta, \phi$) evaluated in the $\pi^+\pi^-$ helicity rest frame.
 To eliminate redundancy, we project the data into a 10-dimensional phase space.
 Excluding the recoil proton (fixed by four-momentum conservation) and extracting the spatial momenta $(p_x, p_y, p_z)$ of the remaining four particles yields 12 components.
 Dropping the identically zero $p_y$ components of the incident photon and target proton results in the final 10 dimensions.
-Each feature was standardized to zero mean and unit variance, and subsequently scaled by a factor of 5.0.
-Empirically, this specific scaling factor yielded marginal performance improvements compared to baseline factors of 1.0 and 2.0.
-This deliberate mismatch with the unit-variance prior $\mathcal{N}(0, I)$ separates source and target supports along $x_t = t\,x_1 + (1{-}t)\,x_0$, amplifying the deterministic velocity signal and improving training stability.
+Each feature was standardized to zero mean and unit variance, then scaled by 5.0; this empirically outperformed factors of 1.0 and 2.0.
+The mismatch with the unit-variance prior $\mathcal{N}(0, I)$ separates source and target supports along $x_t = t\,x_1 + (1{-}t)\,x_0$, amplifying the deterministic velocity signal and improving training stability.
 The inverse transform recovers physical units.

-For detector unfolding, we simulate resolution effects via Gaussian momentum smearing on the $\pi^\pm$ tracks, with widths proportional to $p_i^2$ scaled by $\sigma_{\mathrm{smear}} \in \{0.5, 1.0, 2.0\}$.
+For detector unfolding, we simulate resolution effects via independent Gaussian smearing of each Cartesian momentum component $k$ of the $\pi^\pm$ tracks, with standard deviation $k^2 \cdot \sigma_{\mathrm{smear}}$ for $\sigma_{\mathrm{smear}} \in \{0.5, 1.0, 2.0\}$.
 The recoil proton four-momentum is subsequently algebraically inferred ($p_2^\mu = p_\gamma^\mu + p_1^\mu - p_{\pi^+}^\mu - p_{\pi^-}^\mu$).
 Because pion smearing directly breaks energy-momentum conservation, this inferred state drops off the exact invariant mass shell.
-A primary advantage of JetPrism is its ability to ingest this physically `broken' conditional data and learn the implicit constraints required to project it back onto the exact ground-truth manifold.
-We utilize the entire 8M-event dataset for training without a holdout split; at this scale, self-evaluation bias is negligible, whereas reserving events would unnecessarily degrade reference distribution fidelity.
-Generalization is explicitly monitored by evaluating continuous $R_{\mathrm{NN}}$ against the complete training manifold, precluding dataset memorization.
+A primary advantage of ScatterPrism is its ability to ingest this physically `broken' conditional data and learn the implicit constraints required to project it back onto the exact ground-truth manifold.
+Throughout training, all physics-informed metrics are monitored on the held-out validation split, and final results in Section~\ref{subsec:mcpom_results} are reported on the held-out test split.
+We compute the nearest-neighbor ratio $R_{\mathrm{NN}}$, evaluated against the training manifold, as an explicit guard against memorization.

 \paragraph{Synthetic mock datasets.}

 To isolate modeling challenges, we construct a diverse suite of 1D synthetic benchmarks (\texttt{gaussian}, \texttt{high-cut}, \texttt{multi-peak}, \texttt{high-frequency}, \texttt{delta}, \texttt{uniform}, and \texttt{exponential}) across configuration presets.
 These controlled environments enable rigorous ablation studies of mode collapse and fine-grained resolution prior to real physics deployment.
 Detailed formulations and extended results are in Appendix~\ref{app:synthetic}.